BAK2K3/CIRPG/README.md

 ![Primary Colour Scheme](https://res.cloudinary.com/bak2k3/image/upload/v1628878125/CIRPG/Primary_Colour_Scheme_id0qx0.jpg)

-The variations of white were implemented in various aspects of the website depending on the context, whether it is representing the Chalk style text, or whether being used for outlines and glowing effects (see Typography).
+The variations of white were implemented in various aspects of the website depending on the context, whether it is representing the Chalk style text (see [Typography](#typography)), or whether being used for outlines and glowing effects.

 The shades of black were used to differentiate between content layers, and priority within the informational hierarchy of each individual page.